 Ergonomics is the the science of adapting work to human. it is looking for the best possible match between the physical and mental characteristics of the workers and production targets.

 The ergonome analyzes the working situations with a view to transforming them to:

 - protect health of people

-take a turn for the better their working conditions
+- take a turn for the better their working conditions

 - take a turn for the better the quality and efficiency of production